mariosemes/Chocolater/README.md

 ------------
 ### Let's start!
 [![CLICK TO VISIT GENERATOR with Deezbec's progs](https://img.shields.io/badge/Click_To_Visit_Generator-blue.svg?style=for-the-badge)](https://raw.githack.com/Deezbec/Chocolater-and-WinGeter/main/generator.html)
+Remark about "select all from group" check box: <br> While it is active checking boxes of entryes of the selected group will remove them from selection
 ------------
 ## Want to create your own list?
 1) Download the source code